NaomiNash/NaomiNash/README.md

 # Hey Everyone

-- I’m a Computer Science Bachelors with Honors Graduate and currently in a Cybersecurity Masters
+- I’m a Saint Leo University Computer Science Bachelors with Honors Graduate and currently in Saint Leo University's Cybersecurity Masters
 - I'm interested in learning about how to make fun and useful programs and mobile apps
 - My favorite hobbies are watching YouTube, gaming, and reading fiction novels
 - My personal interest within Computer Science is Cyber Security, and within that Social Engineering.